idamariasofie/slow-design/README.md

 # Deployment and local deployment

 I deployed the website to Github pages.
-The steps to do this are the following:
-Login to Github
-In the Github repository, navigate to settings
-From the source section, click on drop down menu and select Master Branch Once this has been selected, the link to the complete website was provided
+The steps to do this are the following.
+Login to Github, in the Github repository navigate to settings.
+From the source section, click on drop down menu and select Master Branch.
+Once this has been selected, the link to the complete website was provided.

 ## Local deployment